ContinualAI/avalanche/docs/gitbook/from-zero-to-hero-tutorial/03_benchmarks.md

 # Most datasets in Avalanche are automatically downloaded the first time you use them
 # and stored in a default location.
 You can change this folder by calling
-# avalanche.benchmarks.utils.set_dataset_root(new_location)
+# avalanche.benchmarks.datasets.dataset_utils.set_dataset_root(new_location)
 datadir = default_dataset_location('mnist')

 # As we would simply do with any Pytorch dataset we can create the train and
 # test sets from it.
 We could use any of the above imported Datasets, but let's
 # just try to use the standard MNIST.
 train_MNIST = MNIST(datadir, train=True, download=True)